beyarkay/genghis_server/README.md

     * game id, bg id, number of coins, coins [percentiles], deaths [percentiles], interactions [percentiles], durations [percentiles]

 ### UI/UX
+* TODO Add stats on index.html, like
+    * Which clients are registered, and are their repositorys accessible?
+    * Which bot has won the most games, and whats their Ao10, Ao100, Ao1000?
+(Average over XXX )
+    * Various other bot / battleground based stats, presented as averages over a certain number of games:
+        * See 'Logging' for example statistics to show.
 * TODO add in a health-points graph
 * TODO add in a port-network graph
 * TODO add in a bot-coin graph